psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 "Would you threaten us, you strolling vagabond?" shrieked the Mayor, and at the same time he winked to the Council; "the rats are all dead and drowned," muttered he; and so "You may do your worst, my good man," and with that he turned short upon his heel.

 "Very well," said the Piper, and he smiled a quiet smile.
 With that he laid his pipe to his lips afresh, but now there came forth no shrill notes, as it were, of scraping and gnawing, and squeaking and scurrying, but the tune was joyous and resonant, full of happy laughter and merry play.
-And as he paced down the streets the elders mocked, but from school-room and play- room, from nursery and workshop, not a child but ran out with eager glee and shout following gaily at the Piper's call.
+And as he paced down the streets the elders mocked, but from school-room and play-room, from nursery and workshop, not a child but ran out with eager glee and shout following gaily at the Piper's call.
 Dancing, laughing, joining hands and tripping feet, the bright throng moved along up Gold Street and down Silver Street, and beyond Silver Street lay the cool green forest full of old oaks and wide-spreading beeches.
 In and out among the oak-trees you might catch glimpses of the Piper's many-coloured coat.
 You might hear the laughter of the children break and fade and die away as deeper and deeper into the lone green wood the stranger went and the children followed.

 All the while, the elders watched and waited.
 They mocked no longer now.
 And watch and wait as they might, never did they set their eyes again upon the Piper in his parti-coloured coat.
 Never were their hearts gladdened by the song and dance of the children issuing forth from amongst the ancient oaks of the forest.